- Location Dorset, United Kingdom

 - Year 2014

-A lozenge-shaped ring of accommodation over two floors, the building will has a central atrium roofed with ETFE: such loosely-programmed spaces are in demand at Bryanston as the school operates a variant of the Dalton educational plan, based around bespoke and independent learning.
+A lozenge-shaped ring of accommodation over two floors, the building has a central atrium roofed with ETFE: such loosely-programmed spaces are in demand at Bryanston as the school operates a variant of the Dalton educational plan, based around bespoke and independent learning.